atomicity4j/atomicity4j-docs/Scenarious.md

   - Upload big data attachment
   - Download big data

+# Balancer

+Balance incoming traffik to frontends

+Service which uses a tool like `traefik` or `nginx`

+# Frotnend

+Save request to a queue

+- Use request fields to find a queue

+# Requests Queue

+Keep requests

+- Request is deleted after it is processed

 # Request Handler

-Purpose:
+Handle requests using `eventual atomicity` approach

 - Check and reject Requests (say no permissions to perfom given operation)
-- Update States
+- Update object states
-- Feed `Transcation Log`
+- Feed `Transaction Log`

 # States Db

-Purpose: provide `eventual atomicity`
+Persistency to provide `eventual atomicity`

 - Each request can modify one or few states
 - Eventually all modifications must be either applied or compensated